lancereinsmith/covid_dashboard/README.md

 pip install streamlit
 ```

-Open a new script (I called mine `covid_dashboard.py`), and begin by importing some modules:
+Open a new Python script (I called mine `covid_dashboard.py`), and begin by importing some libraries:

 ```python
 import streamlit as st